Carthage/Carthage/README.md

 	The workspace should be in the format: MyWorkspace.xcworkspace

+	Feel free to update the `xcode_sdk` value to another SDK, note that testing on iphoneos SDK would require you to upload a code signing identity

-	For mor informations you can visit [travis docs for objective-c projects](https://docs.travis-ci.com/user/languages/objective-c)
+	For more informations you can visit [travis docs for objective-c projects](https://docs.travis-ci.com/user/languages/objective-c)

 	```
 	language: objective-c